MALIKA-IF/GitHubCloneProject/README.md

-Branching and navigating between branches
-Making changes in different branches and committing those changes Merging branches and resolving conflicts
+This is a new feature.

- Modification in main branch.
+Modification in feature-greeting branch.